My name is Vlad and I’m a bodyweight skills trainer in Leeds, UK.

 One day, I got so inspired I wanted to show others how to exercise outdoors, as an alternative to going to the gym, and began making tutorials about basic calisthenic exercises that could be practised at any children’s playground.

 Presently, my training is more consistent than ever and my passion for calisthenics keeps growing.
 I’m learning new skills and improving old ones.
-I’ve also began to offer personal training in calisthenics to those who want to get strong and be able to perform impressive moves on bars.
+I’ve also began to run outdoor calisthenics classes for those who want to get strong and be able to perform impressive bodyweight skills.